jiangfeibo/MultimodalSC/README.md

 ## Displayed video 3
 https://github.com/jiangfeibo/MultimodalSC/assets/67264710/f9f10be8-8a36-4983-91a4-3c927191845d
 ### Explanation of video 3：

-    The video demonstrates the end-to-end facial video transmission framework we proposed.
+  - Illustration：The video demonstrates the end-to-end facial video transmission framework we proposed.
 During transmission, text is used in place of video.
 FunASR and Bert-VITS2 are used for ASR and TTS, respectively, and finally, Sadtalker is used to reconstruct the video.